 Although funded on an actuarial basis, from actuarial gains, the St. Paul Teachers Retirement Fund Association mechanism places an actuarial burden on the overall funding situation of that underfunded plan and all of the mechanisms operate wholly or largely without reference to increases in the Consumer Price Index or other recognized measure of the effects of inflation on the elderly.
-In 2007, as a demonstration project, the SPTRFA post-retirement adjustment mechanism was temporarily replaced with an adjustment based wholly on the Consumer Price Index increase, subject to a five percent annual maximum.
-The SPTRFA demonstration project is likely to have a further detrimental actuarial impact on the plan and a study and report on the actuarial impact of the project was also mandated by Laws 2007, Chapter 134, Article 7.
+The SPTRFA demonstration project is likely to have a further detrimental actuarial impact on the plan and a study and report on the actuarial impact of the project was also mandated by Laws 2007, Ch.
+134, Art.
+7. The 2008 Minnesota Post Retirement Investment Fund dissolution trigger and procedure would result in a subsequent post-retirement adjustment mechanism that produces nominal annual adjustments without any direct reflection of the level of inflation.

-8. Principle II.C.10.
+10. Principle II.C.10.
 Purchases of Prior Service Credit suggests that the purchase of service credit in a defined benefit plan for prior periods of time should only be permitted if the period is either public employment or is substantially akin to public employment, if the service period for purchase has a significant connection to Minnesota, if the purchase is funded either from member payments or a combination of member and employer payments, if the purchase payment is the full actuarial value without a pension plan subsidy, and if the purchase does not offend equity notions.

-Twenty-two items of 1997-2007 pension legislation are potentially at variance with the principle:
+Twenty-four items of 1997-2008 pension legislation are potentially at variance with the principle: